 What if a CAD system could automatically generate tens, hundreds, or even thousands of design options that all meet your specified high-level goals?
 It’s no longer what if: it’s Project Dreamcatcher, and it’s the next generation of computational design.

-Dreamcatcher is a goal-directed design (GDD) system that enables designers to input specific design objectives, including functional requirements, material type, manufacturability, performance criteria, and cost restrictions.
+Dreamcatcher is a generative design system that enables designers to input specific design objectives, including functional requirements, material type, manufacturability, performance criteria, and cost restrictions.
 The infinite computing power of the cloud then takes over.